coloroco/l4fame-build-container/README.md

 docker run -t --name l4fame-builder -v BUILD:/build -v ~/deb:/deb austinhpe/l4fame-build-container
 ```
+Optionally, the number of cores used to compile packages can be set with `-e cores=number_of_cores` where number_of_cores is an integer.
+If this flag is left off the container will automatically use half the available cpu cores capped at 8.

 To disconnect from the container without killing it run `Ctrl+C`

 To reconnect to the container run `docker attach l4fame-builder`